scellecs/morpeh/README.md

 #### 🔖 SystemsGroup

 The type that contains the systems.
-Consider them as "a feature" to group the systems by their common purpose.
+Consider them as a "feature" to group the systems by their common purpose.

 ```c#
 var newWorld = World.Create();